 - Get witness contact information.
 You should obtain the names, addresses, and telephone numbers of anyone who witnessed the accident.
 These witnesses can back up your story if the property owner tells a different version of events in an effort to escape liability for your fall injuries.

 - Take pictures and/or videos.
 Be sure to take detailed photographs of the location where you fell, any conditions that contributed to causing the fall (a broken tile, cracked sidewalk, a puddle of spilled liquid, for example), and any surveillance cameras in the area where you fell.
 Try to ensure the pictures are time-stamped so it is clear exactly what the conditions were at the time of your fall.
 For one example, if a homeowner clears the snow from a driveway and salts it an hour after your accident, it could become more difficult to prove that it was slippery and unsafe at the time of the fall.

 - Keep and preserve the clothes and shoes you were wearing.
 These can be useful evidence to show that the fall was caused by the negligence of the property owner.

 - Consult our Westchester County slip and fall lawyers.
-You should contact an experienced, skilled New York slip and fall attorney as soon as you can after you have suffered a fall injury or other accident caused by negligence.
-A NYC premises liability attorney can help you to get started gathering evidence before it disappears, and can also make sure you don’t answer questions unnecessarily or say anything that you should not.
+You should contact an experienced, skilled New York slip and fall attorney as soon as you can after you have suffered a fall injury or other accident caused by negligence. our NYC and Westchester County premises liability attorneys can help you to get started gathering evidence before it disappears, and can also make sure you don’t answer questions unnecessarily or say anything that you should not.
 It is especially important to consult with an attorney before you sign anything or negotiate with the insurance company that covers the property owner.
-Insurers focus on their own profits rather than providing you full and fair compensation for your injuries.
+Insurers focus on their own profits rather than providing you with full and fair compensation for your injuries.

 Level the Playing Field and Protect your Interests